Useful tips

 A hydraulic brake system transforms and amplifies force.
 On a hydraulic brake system, the driver generates force by pressing on the brake pedal.
 The force is then amplified by the pedal, booster and master cylinder.
 The driver will modulate the pressure on the pedal to stop the vehicle at between 20 and 120 pounds.

-READ: Is it okay to take an extra semester in college?
+READ: Is it appropriate to fart in public?

 How much force is applied on the brake pedal during braking?